sun-umn/DIP_Watermark_Evasion_TMLR/README.md

 bash _bash_download_models.sh
 ```

-Finally copy the entire folder of DiffPure into this repo:
+Then the entire folder of DiffPure into this repo:

 ```bash
 cp -r DiffPure DIP_Watermark_Evasion/
 ```

+### Troubleshoot for compressai installation

+If you have trouble installing ```compressai```, you may trace the code and comment out the parts that uses ```compressai```, which will only affects the vae regeneration benchmarks but not other methods.

 ## Acknowledgement

 Most baseline methods are largely adapted from paper [Invisible Image Watermarks Are Provably Removable Using Generative AI](https://arxiv.org/abs/2306.01953) and their public [code](https://github.com/XuandongZhao/WatermarkAttacker/tree/main).

 Baseline "WeVadeBQ" is adapted from paper [Evading Watermark based Detection of AI-Generated Content](https://arxiv.org/abs/2305.03807) and their public [code](https://github.com/zhengyuan-jiang/WEvade).

+Only ways to pack the DiffPure method from [Robustness of AI-Image Detectors: Fundamental Limits and Practical Attacks](https://arxiv.org/pdf/2310.00076) is provided in this project for convenience.
+Check the [official repo (full version)](https://github.com/mehrdadsaberi/watermark_robustness.git) for other methods they have proposed.

 Special thanks to the original authors and their hard work!